Daiwa TD Minnow 2101SP

 reasonable caster, but acknowledge that the weighting design is aimed at

 realistic presentation rather than extreme casting.
-Since the SG lures weigh in
+Since the SP lures weigh in

 at 5/8oz they are actually heavier than the original TD Minnows, and for this

 reason alone they felt easier to cast a good distance consistently.